 - Written policies, procedures, and standards of conduct

 - A designated compliance officer and compliance committee, with high level oversight

 - Effective employee training and education

 - Effective lines of communication within your company

 - An effective system for routine monitoring, auditing, and identification of compliance risks

 - Procedures for prompt response to compliance issue

 CMS enforcement efforts will primarily be looking for the completion and documentation of:

 For more information about Fraud, Waste and Abuse and other pharmacy compliance solutions for your pharmacy, call PRS at 1-800-338-3688 and speak with one of the Specialists.
-Also, stop back here for additional posts on compliance issues and what you need to know as a pharmacy owner.
+Please visit the Blog for additional posts on compliance issues and what you need to know as a pharmacy owner.